davidpaulsson/gatsby-source-airtable-next/README.md

 An [example site](https://gatsbysourceairtablenext.gatsbyjs.io/) is available in the [demo folder](https://github.com/davidpaulsson/gatsby-source-airtable-next/tree/main/demo).

-This site uses [this Airtable base](https://airtable.com/shryTi3YWlgndB88I) and uses the `tableLinks` option to connect different Airtable tables, and the `downloadLocal` option to download "Attachment" type fields from Airtable for use with [`gatsby-image-plugin`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/).
+This site uses [this Airtable base](https://airtable.com/shryTi3YWlgndB88I) and uses the `recordLinks` option to connect different Airtable tables, and the `downloadLocal` option to download "Attachment" type fields from Airtable for use with [`gatsby-image-plugin`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/).

 ## Questions, Feedback, and Suggestions